testgithub666/SenWave/README.md

 Note: If you want to use the labled tweets, please mail to qiang.yang[AT]kaust[dot]edu[dot]sa to get the pwd for the zip filefolder.

 # Data Usage Agreement
-This dataset complies with Twitter’s Terms of Service and is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License (CC BY-NC-SA 4.0).
-If you use this dataset, this means that you agree with the license and term.
+This dataset complies with Twitter’s Terms of Service.
+If you use this dataset, this means that you agree with the terms.

 # Statistics Summary
 The total number of tweets is 104, 830, 630.
 The tweets will be updated furthermore.